Public Speaking

 AI Engineer (Europe): Don’t Build Slop, 4 Levels of AI Agent Maturity (2026)

-A dense talk on why most teams over-engineer their agents.
-I lay out four levels of agent maturity and five concrete rules for writing your own agent code, argue that the best agents are simple state machines with aggressively pruned prompts, and make the case for Kanban boards as the right UX for managing many parallel, inference-bound agents.
+A talk on why most teams over-engineer their agents.
+I lay out four levels of agent maturity and five rules for writing your own agent code, argue that the best agents are simple state machines with pruned prompts, and make the case for Kanban boards as the right UX for managing many parallel, inference-bound agents.

 EuRuKo Ruby Conf: Introducing Tensorflow Ruby API (2017)